 After a long day of palaver, involving translators and Charlie Eymoto and his wife, the real truth emerged.
 Ka Ku’s devoted father and mother were not her parents, but instead unrelated ne’er-do-wells who had brought Ka Ku and another girl to America to “become inmates of a house which [they] intended to conduct in New York.”

 Learning this, and being disinclined to submit to a life in the demimonde, Ka Ku ran away and found refuge with the sailors at 84 James Street, at which point false-father and would-be-brothel-keeper Kai Kura summoned the police to help find her.
 In the end, Ka Ku was sent home to Japan and, sad to say, Kai Kura and his wife were released back into the wild.

-Two months later at 84 James Street, on November 10th, 1889, out-of-work sailor Shibuya Jugiro picked up a kitchen knife and stabbed soon-to-be-employed sailor Mura Commi to death.
+Two months later at 84 James Street, on November 10th, 1889, the second notorious crime occurred when out-of-work sailor Shibuya Jugiro picked up a kitchen knife and stabbed fellow sailor Mura Commi to death.
 Charlie Eymoto testified at the trial, the jury deliberated ten minutes, and Shibuya Jugiro went to the electric chair.